9.6. Dimensionality Reduction¶

 script builds a simple pattern in the

-representation of the original matrix is found in the first three terms
+matrix is found in the first three terms of the SVD outer product.
+The

-of the SVD outer product.
-The remaining two terms restore the noise,
+remaining two terms restore the noise, which we prefer to do without.

 % File: bestKsvd.m

-% Demonstrate the Eckart-Young theorem that says that the
+% Demonstrate the Eckart-Young theorem.

 % Because of the random noise added, you may want to run this